 - 8-10 weeks of intensive language instruction in Bochum or Toulouse before the academic semester

-- a language course taken during the academic semester
+- an optional language course taken during the academic semester

 - a reading knowledge exam upon your return